siddhibhutada/Hospital-Management-System/README.md

 # Hospital-Management-System
-Hospital management system is an important management system for adding, maintaining and updateing patient's record A fare, safe and user-friendly application that helps manageing secured data
+Hospital management system is an important management system for adding, maintaining and updating patient's record A fare, safe and user-friendly application that helps managing secured data

 Tools used : DBMS, Java, JFrames.